- Be able to list and discuss the most common acute training variables in fitness.

 Everyone’s genetics are different, even people in the same family.

-The concept of diminishing returns claims that everyone has a set genetic limit to their potential and, eventually, effort put into training will no longer produce the same results.
+The concept of diminishing returns claims that everyone has a set genetic limit to their potential and, eventually, the effort put into training will no longer produce the same results.

 Principle of Progressive Overload

 The body must be forced to adapt and overcome stress for it to progress.

 For example, if someone wishes to increase bicep strength, the client must lift a weight higher than what is normal for adaptations to occur.

 Progressive overload can be used in specific variables also.
 Like with:

 - Range of motion

 Training density is the combination of volume and time, equaling the total volume of work in a specific time frame.

 This can be simplified to “use it or lose it.”